-Contract research funding - The Institute receives annual funding for direct and indirect research costs and new faculty recruitment under an agreement from Kyowa Kirin, Inc. (KKUS), a related party (Note 9).
-In exchange for this funding, KKUS is granted rights to negotiate for a license in the technology to undertake further research development and commercialization of such technology.
+Contract research funding - The Institute receives annual funding for direct and indirect research costs and new faculty recruitment under an agreement from Kyowa Kirin, Inc. ("KKUS"), a related party (Note 9).
+In exchange for this funding, KKUS is granted a right of first negotiation for intellectual property rights to certain Institute technology, subject to all rights relating to United States government grants.
 Revenue is recognized ratably over the period covered by the agreement.

-Affiliate funding - The Institute receives funding under an affiliation agreement with the University of California, San Diego (UCSD) in exchange for collaboration on research, shared resources, and to accelerate the translation of research work at the Institute into clinical practice at UCSD Health.
+Affiliate funding - The Institute receives funding under an affiliation agreement with the University of California, San Diego ("UCSD"), a related party (see Note 9) in exchange for collaboration on research, shared resources, and to accelerate the translation of research work at the Institute into clinical practice at UCSD Health.
 Under the agreement, UCSD makes quarterly payments of \$750,000 to the Institute through 2027.
 Funds received under this agreement are to be used for research, teaching support, and faculty recruitment and retention.
 Revenue is recognized ratably over the period covered by the agreement.

 Contributions - Contributions from individuals and non-grant making agencies are recorded as revenue at their fair value when unconditionally pledged or when received, whichever is earlier.
 Conditional promises to give are not recorded as contributions until the conditions are substantially met.
-Conditional contributions related to the retention of certain faculty members and matching restrictions totaling \$1,400,000 and \$2,207,000 exist as of December 31, 2021 and 2020, respectively.
-This amount is conditioned on retaining certain faculty for the next nine years or obtaining matching donations.
-As of December 31, 2020, \$607,000 of the conditional contribution with a matching restriction was received in advance.
-The matching condition for that contribution was met during the year ended December 31, 2021, and the revenue was recognized in full.
+A conditional contribution pledged with annual installments through the year 2029 totaled \$1,200,000 and \$1,400,000 as of December 31, 2022 and 2021, respectively.
+This amount is conditioned on retaining certain faculty.